 When you work with our San Antonio wrongful death lawyers, you can recover money aimed at covering lost earning capacity, lost care and support, mental and emotional pain and suffering, loss of companionship, loss of inheritance, and even exemplary damages.

-If you are interested in learning more about wrongful death claims or wondering how you can get started, contact the Law Offices of Maloney & Campolo now.
+If you are interested in learning more about these types of claims or wondering how you can get started, contact the Law Offices of Maloney & Campolo now.

 All types of personal injury claims in Texas have deadlines, or statutes of limitations.
 State law imposes deadlines to encourage people to come forward with their claims as quickly as possible, to make the legal process more just for both parties.
 In the state of Texas, claimants have two years from the date of the deceased person’s death to file a wrongful death lawsuit.
 Only a handful of exceptions to this rule exist.
 It is critical to speak to a wrongful death attorney in San Antonio before two years have passed after losing a loved one.
 If you miss your deadline, you could lose the right to file forever.